SkylineCommunications/dataminer-docs/connector-help/connector_help/General Dynamics SW-1000.md

 ### Creation

-This driver is a virtual driver, and upon creating an element you need to define for each of the 4 input parameters from which Dataminer element and from which parameter the Status information will be received, and also for the 2 output parameters, to which Dataminer Element and to which parameter the data will be sent.These parameters are linked to :
+This driver is a virtual driver, and upon creating an element you need to define for each of the 4 input parameters from which Dataminer element and from which parameter the Status information will be received, and also for the 2 output parameters, to which Dataminer Element and to which parameter the data will be sent.
+These parameters are linked to :

-Input Position 1 Status (Read) = input parameterInput Position 1 Status (Write) = output parameterInput Position 2 Status (Read) = input parameterInput Position 2 Status (Write) = output parameterLocal Status = input parameterRemote Status = input parameter
+Input Position 1 Status (Read) = input parameter
+Input Position 1 Status (Write) = output parameter Input Position 2 Status (Read) = input parameter
+Input Position 2 Status (Write) = output parameter Local Status = input parameter
+Remote Status = input parameter

 ## Usage

 ### General

-This page gives you the option to see the status of the **Input Position**, and of the **Status.**The **Input Position** can also be toggled here.
+This page gives you the option to see the status of the **Input Position**, and of the **Status.**
+The **Input Position** can also be toggled here.